Continuing my series on ski resorts in BC this week I am profiling the Big White Ski Resort.

 |7 (6%) Expert (Dbl Black Diamond)|

 |No. of parks: 2 + pipe & boarderx|

 With plenty of trails for everyone from beginner to advanced the on piste spectrum is sure to keep everyone happy here.

 Add to that a massive backcountry area, plenty of trees, natural jumps and crowd free slopes and this sounds like a mountain that free-riders will pretty quickly become obsessed with.

 Big White is equipped with Western Canada’s largest night riding area – 38 acres.
 2 lifts are open during night riding which is open Tuesday to Saturday during the season.
 The Terrain parks are also lit up from Thursday to Saturday.

-Night lift passes are available for just $25 for an adult and gets you access from 3:30pm to 8pm.
+Night lift passes are available for a really reasonable price and gets you access from 3:30pm to 8pm.
 Day passes may not be the cheapest in the world but those night passes are great value for the largest night-riding area in Western Canada and the largest night time vertical drop in North America!

 The Terrain Parks

 Big White also has 3 Terrain Parks – though it only has one name it is technically three parks side by side by side.

 The first park (or first lane of the park) has the large to x-large jumps and features for the more expert park riders amongst us.
 The 2nd lane has medium to large jumps and features and the third lane has small to medium jumps and features for the beginner park rider.